10 Risks Ear Stretching: Troubleshooting Stretching Issues & Complications

 Knowing the risks ahead of time can help you prevent potential complications-- especially if you might be predisposed to certain types of risks, according to researchers at the American Journal of Clinical Dermatology.
 Researchers Jaimee Holbrook, Julia Minocha, and Anne Laumann stated, “When it comes to piercing complications, prevention is the key.
 Body piercers should take a complete medical and social history to identify conditions that may predispose an individual to complications.”
 Increased vulnerability to infection and taking certain medications (e.g. anticoagulant medications) raise the risk of complications for people with body piercings.

 As a result, questions arise regarding what to know starting ear stretching.
 For the preservation of both health and appearance, we evaluate the 10 common complications that can occur when stretching ears and ways known to prevent them.
-Understanding these potential problems is crucial for maintaining the health and aesthetics of your stretched ears.
+Understanding these potential problems is crucial for maintaining the health and aesthetics of your ears stretching.
 To avoid the risk of having your earlobes dangling off your head like shredded gristle, avoid the common pitfalls while stretching.
 Ultimately, the buck stops with you as it concerns your ear health.

 With the Plug Your Holes Brand selling quality body jewelry since 2006, we've seen our share of ear plug horror stories and our perspective is reflected throughout this analysis.
 We want you and your ears to be healthy so you can rock more premium stretching jewelry because when you look good, we all look good.